python-can-define-radio/sdr-course/classroom_activities/055-Sample-Rates-6-RepeatBlock.md

    1. 1 Hz?
    2. 0.5 Hz?
    3. 2 Hz?
+8. What Number of Points should you pick to view 1 second of data?
+9. How much time would you be able to see if you set the Number of Points to `60`?

 Now, let's significantly raise the sample rate.
 There are two changes that help lower the chance of freezing the flowgraph:
 - Add a throttle